The Law

 The DVSJA takes a broad view of domestic violence as more than just intimate partner abuse and allows relief for survivors convicted of a range of offenses, including felonies categorized as violent.
 It allows judges to sentence survivors to shorter prison terms and, in some cases, community-based alternative-to-incarceration programs, and provides survivors currently in prison the opportunity to apply for resentencing.

-The law specifies that a court can impose an alternative sentence if it finds that:
+The law specifies that a court can impose an alternative sentence at the time of sentencing if it finds that:

 The abuse was a “significant contributing factor” to the person’s participation in the crime